Lall-091/sql-docs/azure-sql/virtual-machines/windows/doc-changes-updates-release-notes-whats-new.md

 ## Documentation changes

 Learn about significant changes to the SQL Server on Azure VMs documentation.
 For previous years, see the [What's new archive](doc-changes-updates-release-notes-whats-new-archive.md).

-> [!CAUTION]
-> SQL Server isn't supported on VM sizes that deploy with an uninitialized ephemeral disk.
-To learn more, review [VM deployment and SQL Server failures](/troubleshoot/sql/azure-sql/sql-deployment-fails-drive-not-ready).

 ### September 2025